HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 During the Long Metal Routes, There is chance of reactive ion etching, that causes charge to accumulate on the wire.
 Due to this generated charges chances of breaking the transistor gates are high.
 To avoid this we have two solution.

- &nbsp;&nbsp;&nbsp;&nbsp;1) **Bridging** : This attaches a higher metal layers in between (Requires Router Awarness)
+ &nbsp;&nbsp;&nbsp;&nbsp;1) **Bridging**: This attaches higher metal layers in between (Requires Router Awareness)

 &nbsp;&nbsp;&nbsp;&nbsp;<img width="383" alt="Screenshot 2024-03-16 at 16 28 39" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/a6b7ba44-99b4-40f4-8b04-25cf8c789d6b">

- &nbsp;&nbsp;&nbsp;&nbsp;2) **Antenna Diodes** : Adding Antenna diodes can leak away the accumulated charges (Antenna Diodes are provided by the standard Cell &nbsp;&nbsp;&nbsp;&nbsp;Library file)
+ &nbsp;&nbsp;&nbsp;&nbsp;2) **Antenna Diodes**: Adding Antenna diodes can leak away the accumulated charges (Antenna Diodes are provided by the standard Cell &nbsp;&nbsp;&nbsp;&nbsp; Library file)

 &nbsp;&nbsp;&nbsp;&nbsp;<img width="144" alt="Screenshot 2024-03-16 at 16 29 11" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/f473f3b2-4bae-4617-9009-d504c3dcfa16">

-&nbsp;&nbsp;&nbsp;&nbsp;3) Preventive approach to add antenna diodes:  Add a fake antenna diode next to every cell input after placement, Run the antenna &nbsp;&nbsp;&nbsp;&nbsp;checker on the routed lyout, If that reports a violation on the cell input pin, relace fake diode by real diode.
+&nbsp;&nbsp;&nbsp;&nbsp;3) Preventive approach to add antenna diodes:  Add a fake antenna diode next to every cell input after placement, Run the antenna &nbsp;&nbsp;&nbsp;&nbsp; checker on the routed layout, If that reports a violation on the cell input pin, replace fake diode by real diode.

 &nbsp;&nbsp;&nbsp;&nbsp;<img width="229" alt="Screenshot 2024-03-16 at 16 47 02" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/17be0b61-95e4-42e0-a5a6-98780f6d2917">

->RC EXTRACTION : DEF to SPEF
+>RC EXTRACTION: DEF to SPEF

 ## GETTING INTO OPEN SOURCE EDA TOOL (UBUNTU VIRTUAL MACHINE)**: